-The Phenomenon of the “vanishing hitchhiker” is a timeless one and represented in the folklore of countless cultures.
-Even the Bible contains a variation on this ghost archetype, notably in the story of Phillip the Evangelist and the Ethiopian traveler.
-Traveling from Jerusalem to Gaza the man encounters Phillip on the road and gives him a ride in his cart.
-Phillip baptizes him, then shortly afterwards vanishes mysteriously.
+The phenomenon of the vanishing hitchhiker is a timeless one and is represented in the folklore of countless cultures.
+Even the Bible contains a variation on this ghostly archetype, notably in the story of Phillip the Evangelist and the Ethiopian traveler.
+While traveling from Jerusalem to Gaza, the man encounters Phillip on the road and gives him a ride in his cart.
+Phillip baptizes him then, shortly afterwards, vanishes mysteriously.
 As long as there have been roads, it seems there have been ghostly commuters.

 A lesser known, but intriguing example, is that of West Virginia’s Mamie Thurman.
-Known as the “Ghost of 22 Mountain”, Mamie was brutally slain and discarded on 22 mine road in 1932.
-The details of the crime are well documented and while too long to include here, suffice to say it’s a strange case.
-Motorists on 22 Mountain occasionally report encountering a woman in distress on the roadside and upon pulling over to assist find that she has vanished.
+Known as the “Ghost of 22 Mountain,” Mamie was brutally slain and discarded on 22 Mine Road in 1932.
+The details of the crime are well documented and, while too long to include here, it’s sufficient to say that it’s a strange case.
+Motorists on 22 Mountain occasionally report encountering a woman in distress on the roadside and, upon pulling over to assist, find that she has vanished.
 Others claim that she accepts a ride, only to disappear a few moments later.
 One popular urban legend is that if you park your car in neutral near where her body was found, your car will move as if being pushed up the hill.
 It is said that Mamie wants justice as her murderer likely framed the man who was charged with the crime.
-Also, it is believed the circumstances of her burial cause her unrest.
+Also, it is believed, the circumstances of her burial cause her unrest.
 Either by intent or incompetence, the official records erroneously documented her grave, her final resting place is unknown.